 Foreign currency transactions are translated using exchange rates prevailing at the date of the transactions.
-Assets and liabilities are translated at exchange rates ruling at the end of each financial period, gains and losses on retranslation are recognised in the income statement.
+Assets and liabilities are translated at exchange rates ruling at the end of each financial period, gains and losses on retranslation are recognised in the Consolidated Statement of Comprehensive Income.